Using MSW to mock GraphQL endpoints locally

 Reproducible MSW Setup for GraphQL Interception

-Achieving deterministic mocking requires exact worker initialization with GraphQL-specific handlers.
-The following configuration guarantees consistent behavior across both browser and Node environments.
+Achieving deterministic mocking requires exact server initialization with GraphQL-specific handlers.
+MSW v2 uses a resolver-based API — the old (req, res, ctx) signature was removed in v2.
+The following configuration guarantees consistent behavior in Node test environments (Vitest, Jest).

 // src/mocks/handlers.ts